 Rush Skeletonweed (Chondrilla juncea) – A perennial plant with yellow, dandelion-like flowers.
 Seeds have white plumes, and this plant can spread by seeds or roots.
 The plant can grow up to 4 feet tall.
 Grows easily on roadsides and disturbed and cultivated land.
 Young rush skeletonweed can resemble knapweeds.
 Categorized as noxious.

-Tansy Ragwort (Senecio jacobaea) – Native to Europe and Asia.
+Tansy ragwort (Senecio jacobaea) – Native to Europe and Asia.
 This plant is poisonous to some animals, particularly if the alkaline toxins accumulate.
-St John’s Wart is known to cause liver damage in horses, cattle, goats, and sheep.
+Tansy ragwort is known to cause liver damage in horses, cattle, goats, and sheep.
 Can grow up to 4 ft tall.
 Flowers are daisy-like, yellow with brown centers, occurring in dense clusters at branch tips.
 Seeds are light brown, ribbed, with a hairlike plume.
 Leaves are dark green and smooth on upper surface, with a hairy underside.
 Found in pastures, riparian areas, roadsides, and forests.
 Categorized as noxious.

 Bull or Spear thistle (Cirsium vulgare) – A biennial thistle growing 2-7 ft tall.
 The plant is a rosette in the first year, with flowering stems growing in the second year.
 The flower is a pink-red color.